lowcomote/jsonschemadsl.parent/EVALUATION.md

 ### Custom Validation.
 Altova XML SPY and Visual Studio Code only offer the validation supported by JSON Schema.
-There is no possibility to add custom validation for the concrete domain of the language under design.
+There is no possibility to add custom validation for the concrete domain of the language.
-With JSON Schema DSL, as both JSON Schema and the conforming JSONs are treated as Ecore models, it is possible to add more ocl validation rules, to the ocl file that is loaded by the Xtext Grammar as explained in [Language Editor generator](tutorials/LanguageEditorGeneration.pdf), in steps 19 and 20.
+With JSON Schema DSL, both JSON Schema and the conforming JSONs instances conform to Ecore models, then, it is possible to add the ocl validation rules, to the ocl file that is loaded by the Xtext Grammar as explained in [Language Editor generator](tutorials/LanguageEditorGeneration.pdf), in steps 19 and 20.

 ### Graphical Representations.
 Altova XML SPY provides a graphical representation for JSON Schemas and for all the JSON conforming to them.
 Visual Studio Code does not.
-JSON Schema DSL does not so far, but as JSON and JSON Schemas are treated as models, we plan in the future to apply the knowledge of MDE in this area (e.g., SIRIUS)
+JSON Schema DSL does not so far, but as JSON and JSON Schemas are treated as models, we plan in the future to implement this functionality using SIRIUS.